15 Killer Ways to Drastically Improve Your Self-Confidence

 This follows on from celebrating the small wins.
 Increase your capabilities even by setting aside just 15 mins a day to improve on something.
 If there is something you’ve always wanted to get better at – for example writing or public speaking – then take small steps each day towards practicing it.
 The gradual improvement will boost your self-confidence massively.

-Not only is moving your body amazing for mental health, it’ll also help you think positively, feel better about the future and more encouraged about life by enhancing your mood.
+Not only is moving your body amazing for mental health, it’ll also help you think positively, feel better about the future and be more encouraged about life by enhancing your mood.
 Regular exercise is also likely to strengthen and tone your body which will improve self-confidence.
 As you start to see the physical results, you’ll begin to feel better about how you look.

 Volunteering and helping others within your community will provide a natural sense of pride and achievement.
 Signing up to volunteer can take you out of your comfort zone and encourage you to face your fears like social interaction.
 Doing something good will also provide a major boost to self-esteem by placing less focus on your own issues.

-One of the first signs of a lack in self-confidence is fast speech.
+One of the first signs of a lack of self-confidence is fast speech.
 It screams that you don’t feel as though what you have to say is worth listening to.
 Even if you don’t feel confident right away, slow your speech down and notice how it makes you feel instantly.

 I know first-hand that this can sometimes be easier said than done.
 Yet it’s true that replacing negative thoughts with positive ones really can lead us towards greatness.
 Instead of thinking of all the ways in which something can go wrong, start focusing on what’s going right.
 Change your internal language and practice positivity until it becomes a natural thought process.